Michigan Marching Band: 1950–1969

-1970 - 1989
+1970–1989

-In 1970, Carl Grapentine became the "Voice of the Michigan Bands" and is now also the "Voice of Michigan Stadium."
+In 1970, Carl Grapentine was appointed the band announcer, becoming the "Voice of the Michigan Bands" (and, since 2006, the "Voice of Michigan Stadium").
 The performance block had grown to 210 members.
-Dr. Revelli retired from the band in the summer of 1971, succeeded by Cavender.
+Dr. Revelli retired from the band in the summer of 1971 and was succeeded by Cavender.
 Women were allowed to join the marching band starting in 1972.
 The MMB performed as part of the halftime show at 1973's Super Bowl VII, collaborating with Woody Herman and Andy Williams.
 A new facility, named Revelli Hall, was built to house the marching band.
 The MMB's practice field formally known as Wines Field was renamed Elbel Field.
 Cavender retired in 1979 and was succeeded by Glenn Richter.
-The MMB performed at the 1972, 1977, and 1978 Rose Bowl games, as well as at the 1976 Orange Bowl game.
+The MMB performed at the 1972, 1977, 1978, and 1979 Rose Bowl games, as well as at the 1976 Orange Bowl game.
 The 1978 Rose Bowl performance featured the first public performance of the John Williams' musical score to the movie, Close Encounters of the Third Kind.

 Eric Becher succeeded Richter as the MMB's conductor in 1980.
 The band appeared on the television special, A Bob Hope Celebration on October 22, 1981.
 In 1982, the MMB performed in Super Bowl XVI and was selected as the inaugural winner of the Sudler Trophy.
 The MMB also performed at the final game of the 1984 World Series in Tiger Stadium and survived a mob attack in the riot that followed.
 In 1989, Jerry Luckhardt became the MMB's conductor.
 The MMB performed at the 1981, 1983, 1987, and 1989 Rose Bowl games.

-1990 - 2019
+1990–2019

 Dr. Gary Lewis became Director of the MMB in 1990.
 On November 20, 1992, the MMB appeared as musical guests on the ABC television variety show, Live with Regis and Kathie Lee.
 Jeff Grogan directed the band for the 1995 season.
 Dr. Kevin Sedatole was appointed as Director of the MMB in 1996, with Grogan remaining as Assistant Director.
 Dr. James Tapia was appointed as Director of the MMB in 1999.
 The band performed at the 1990 Rose Bowl.